vitorjpc10/etl-breweries/README.md

 6. Once all containers are built access local (http://localhost:8080/) and trigger etl_dag DAG (username and password are admin by default)

-7. Once DAG compiles successfully, run the following command to execute queries on both weather and traffic tables:
+7. Once DAG compiles successfully, run the following command to execute queries on breweries table:
     ```bash
     docker exec -it airflow-postgres-1 psql -U airflow -c "\i queries/queries.sql"
     ```